About the Winnipeg Pops Orchestra

 Our Music Director:

-In Summer 2019, Owen Clark was appointed Musical Director and Conductor.
+Owen Clark is a white Canadian with Indigenous ancestry.
+In august 2019, he was appointed Musical Director and Conductor.
 Mr. Clark is a drummer, percussionist, vocalist, bass player, composer/arranger, historian, author, and radio announcer.
 He has performed across Manitoba, Canada, USA and Mexico in numerous ensembles and bands.
 Owen was the honoured recipient of Jazz Winnipeg’s 2009 Manitoba Jazz Musician of the Year Award.

 The WPO has performed in a host of venues and for a variety of events including: